Crisis Support & Suicide Prevention ResourcesCounseling Center

 South Central Minnesota Mobile Crisis Team (877) 399-3040

 National Suicide and Crisis Lifeline Call or Text 988.
 There is also an internet chat feature on their website.
 Services are available in Spanish.
-Callers can press 3 (or if texting, text Q to 988) to speak with staff trained in working with LGBTQ+ persons.
+Callers can press 3 (or text Q to 988) to speak with staff trained in working with LGBTQ+ persons.

 Off-Campus, Local Crisis Support